Disease Guide ·FIV ·2026

 The Pre-Existing Test Trap

-If your cat tested FIV-positive before enrollment — at a shelter, rescue, or previous vet — the virus and all related conditions are permanently excluded.
-Since most rescues test cats on intake, many FIV-positive cats arrive with documentation that makes insurance coverage impossible for FIV-related issues.
+If your cat tested FIV-positive before enrollment - at shelter, rescue, or previous vet - the virus and all related conditions are permanently excluded.
+Most rescues test on intake, so many FIV-positive cats arrive with documentation that bars FIV coverage.

 Red flag · Deductible